 6.personal hygiene;

-7. Refusal of harmful addictions (smoking, drinking alcohol
+7.refusal of harmful addictions (smoking, drinking alcohol)

-drinks, drugs)
+drinks, drugs);

 8.positive emotions.

 Human health (a state of complete physical, spiritual and social well-being) depends on lifestyle (up to 70%), heredity (15%), environment (8-10%), medicine (8-10%).
-Therefore, the main task in preserving and strengthening the health of children is the formation of the need for a healthy lifestyle.
+Consequently, the main task in preserving and strengthening the health of children is the formation of the need for a healthy lifestyle.

-Main design lines
+Main project lines

 Based on the study of the works of V.V.
 Kolbanova, I.I.
 Sokovni-Semenova, B.N.
 Chumakov can be distinguishedmain components of a healthy lifestyle:

-1. Rational nutrition.
+1. Balanced nutrition.

 2. Optimal physical activity for the body.

-The role of motor activity in determining human health has been known for a long time.
-The ancient Greek philosopher Plato considered movement to be "the healing part of medicine."
-The great Russian writer L. N. Tolstoy wrote “You must certainly shake yourself up physically in order to be morally healthy.”
+The role of physical activity in determining human health has been known for a long time.
+The ancient Greek philosopher Plato considered movement “the healing part of medicine.”
+The great Russian writer L.N.
+Tolstoy wrote: “You must definitely shake yourself up physically in order to be morally healthy.”

-5. Increasing psycho-emotional stability.
+5.Increasing psycho-emotional stability.

-6. "Meaningful life" (meaning of life).
+6. “Meaningful life” (the meaning of life).

 Research methods I: study, observation, experiment.